 In the world of online business, virtual assistants, or VA’s are becoming more and more popular.
 A virtual assistant is someone who acts as a personal assistant, online.
 They can perform all sorts of tasks including data entry, email marketing, systems set up, client communications, scheduling, social media, website maintenance to name a few.

-Basically, any task that you need a physical person to help with, that can be done remotely, could be fulfilled by a VA.
+Basically, any task that you need a physical person to help with, that can be done remotely, could be done by a VA.

 If you would like to try your hand at being a VA but aren’t sure where to start – have a think about your unique skill set… What are you great at?
 Maybe it’s your skills that you’ve relied on in past jobs or your career.
-You could be a whiz with spreadsheets and formulas, a word-processing queen, an email marketing gun.
-Or perhaps there’s an area where you feel like you’d like to learn a new skill – time to try your hand at website coding?
-Want to learn the ropes of social media management?
+You could be a whiz with spreadsheets and formulas, have creative writing skills or be an email marketing gun.
+Or maybe there’s an area where you feel like you’d like to learn a new skill – time to try your hand at website coding?
+Want to learn the ins-and-outs of being a social media manager?

 There are just so many options available to niche down as a virtual assistant.

-If you have particular industry experience you can also consider becoming a VA for a specific sector or business profile.
+If you have particular industry experience you can also consider becoming a VA for small business owners from specific industries.
 Some examples include: real estate, mortgage brokers, accountants, beauty salons, hairdressers and business coaches.

-Once you have your business up and running, I would 100% recommend joining networking groups (like my fave, Fusion Biz Co) to spread the word.
+Once you have your business up and running, I would 100% recommend joining networking groups (like my Honest Biz Brunch events) to spread the word.
 Also, utilise your business-to-business platforms like Linked In.